 To The Himalayas - The Great Indian Quest For Peace (Part I of Many)

 Torture: As direct customer-facing representatives, what could possibly be the toughest ‘handling’ situation for the onboard staff?
-An irate customer crying for a seat-change (for a completely unreasonable reason); or a group of terrorists politely disclosing their ‘goodwill’ to hijack the plane?
+An irate customer crying for a seat change (for a completely unreasonable reason); or a group of terrorists politely disclosing their ‘goodwill’ to hijack the plane?
 The onboard crew is trained to handle such situations.
 But how about a kid bursting into a ‘loud’ cry every time the airplane is in motion?
-Can you beat that – that kid had a problem with the airplane moving? (“It” probably belonged to the airport and NOT the airplane.)
+Can you beat that – that kid had a problem with the airplane moving. (“It” probably belonged to the airport and NOT the airplane.)

-one of my most-well-executed travelling plans so far.
-I was the first to clear security check, almost first to board the plane… for WHAT?
+With an hour and a half advance arrival at the airport, this was just turning into one of my most well-executed traveling plans so far.
+I was the first to clear the security check, almost the first to board the plane… for WHAT?
 This ‘crying machine’?
 S/he just wouldn’t stop!!
 I had to catch some sleep.
 I had earned it.

 The plane had actually landed in Jaipur – in reality – due to heavy fog in Delhi.
 (Air traffic issues in Delhi during winters are pretty similar to flood issues in Bombay every monsoon.
 They know the problem - somehow it’s not on their priority list to fix, as yet.)
 So we landed.
 In Jaipur.
 In reality.
-We weren’t the first to commit this crime – there were 13 others in queue awaiting a landing opportunity at Delhi airport.
+We weren’t the first to commit this crime – there were 13 others in the queue awaiting a landing opportunity at Delhi airport.
 What followed was to be my surprise encounter with Jaipur – and what a time to be here – my mobile-free-computer-free-just-with-myself vacation!
 Not that they allowed us to walk out, the pink city looked equally pink even from inside the airplane.
 Felt like calling up my Jaipuri friend Vaibhav Goswami!
 (Which reminded me of the sad fact that I had lost my mobile just a couple of days ago. :-| )

 Coming back to Jaipur, maybe it was the pleasant 14° C morning out there (Gulaabi thandi), I was feeling fresh and energetic.
 Positively.
-Unfortunately, the pleasure was ephemeral, for the captain consistently kept reminding of the fact that it was just not the fog; there was also some serious technical failure in Delhi.
+Unfortunately, the pleasure was ephemeral, for the captain consistently kept reminding me of the fact that it was just not the fog; there was also some serious technical failure in Delhi.
 On any other day, it would have added to the fury.
 But I was enjoying the unanticipated sight out of my window!
 By the way, I realized one ‘good’ thing during this halt here – Pune’s Lohegaon airport isn’t the smallest one in India.
 We also have Jaipur!